Transport of wild game and wild game meat

 During the production, transport/distribution of wild game and wild game meat the cold chain is not to be interrupted as to prevent the growth of pathogenic bacteria.
 Temperatures during transport need to be maintained at:

-During transport, wild game must not be piled, heaped or stacked at any stage as this will facilitate cross-contamination and make the cooling the wild game difficult.
+During transport, wild game must not be piled, heaped or stacked at any stage as this will facilitate cross-contamination and make cooling of the wild game difficult.

 Good and bad examples of transport and storage can be found in the Wild Game photos PDF.